mvdh7/dreamcoat/docs/modis.md

 Create a .netrc file and generate an AppKey as described [here](https://oceancolor.gsfc.nasa.gov/data/download_methods/) (check the *Download Methods* tab on that page).
 Put the appkey in `~/.dreamcoat/nasa_appkey.dat`.

+The download functions use `wget`, so they won't work natively on Windows.

 ## Download dataset

 Dreamcoat downloads the daily L3-mapped observations from MODIS Aqua and Terra and combines them into a single dataset for each day, taking the mean of the two instruments.
 To get a day or some consecutive days of data, use `get_days()`: